Article

 Here are four things that will contribute to better charging management, overall EV performance, and battery lifespan

-EV charging and driving in the rain?
+Can you charge your EV in the rain?

 Article

-EV charging and driving in the rain?
+Can you charge your EV in the rain?

 While we can’t do anything about rain ruining your blowdry or the smell of wet dogs, we can help bust any safety worries about rain and your EV